MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 The Microsoft Fabric Capacity Metrics app's OneLake page provides capacity storage information.
-It is divided into the following four sections:
+It is divided into the following sections:

 - Filters
 - Cards
-- Table Visual
+- Table visual
-- Column Charts
+- Column charts
+- Export data

 ## Filters
 There are three report filters located at the top of the page.